 Suyoung Jang is an associate in the firm’s New York office.
-His practice focuses on patent prosecution in medical device technologies and software.
+His practice focuses on patent litigation and inter partes review (IPR) proceedings involving computer technologies.
+In addition, Suyoung has experience in prosecuting patents involving distributed computing networks, software, and medical devices.

 Suyoung completed his undergraduate studies in Electrical Engineering at Georgia Tech and received his J.D. at Harvard Law School.
 While in law school, Suyoung interned at the EdLaw Project, assisting families to obtain special education accommodation for their children.
 He also contributed to the Harvard Journal of Law & Technology Digest.